 What does the employee’s ongoing training plan look like?
 Where do they go once they’ve mastered the skills necessary to perform their regular duties?
 How will they continue to hone new skills and develop themselves?

 Answering these questions can be challenging, but it is vital.
 With an ongoing training program, you can provide employees with sequential challenges that build on one another, eventually helping your team members become their best selves within the organization.
+See how the eLeaP OJT tracking system can help.

 What has your experience been like with OJT?
 Have you encountered hurdles when planning or implementing an on-the-job training program?
 Share your experiences with us in the comments below.